ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Top</a></sub></div>

 **Important Scale Notice:** The SVG files provided in the download are the correct scale and should **NOT** be resized.
 The drum dimensions are precisely calculated to work with the sensor housings and other non-scalable components.
-If you try to make the drum smaller, other parts will not fit later in the project.
+If you try and make the drum smaller, other parts will not fit later on during the project.

-💡 **Scale Verification:** Before cutting, verify the SVG files are at correct scale by checking that all 14 mounting holes in the drum baseplate measure exactly **6mm** in diameter.
+💡 **Scale Verification:** Before cutting, verify the SVG files are at correct scale by checking that all 14 mounting holes in the drum base measure exactly **6mm** in diameter.

-**No laser cutter or CNC access?** No worries - there are other options.
+**No Laser cutter or CNC access?** No worries - there are other options.
 Ask a friend, local shop, or check if your area has a Makerspace.
 Alternatively, you can print the SVG files full-size across multiple sheets (ensure your printer is set to 100% scale / "Actual Size"), overlay the paper on your wood as a template, and cut and drill by hand.
 Double check that your printed templates are sized properly before cutting or drilling anything.

 ---